 Strategies to Reduce Turnover Costs and Keep Your Valuable Employees

 Employee expenses are on the rise.
 Coupled with the declining sales growth across the restaurant industry, this is something many restaurant operators simply cannot afford.
 However, there is one thing more costly than employee expenses.
-Workforce Intelligence (formerly People Report) data reports that the cost of turnover is now over $2,000 for hourly employees and over $15,000 for management employees (Find out exactly how much your turnover is costing you with this free Turnover Calculator).
+Workforce Intelligence (formerly People Report) data reports that the cost of turnover is now over $2,000 for hourly employees and over $15,000 for management employees.

 It is becoming increasingly difficult for restaurants to hold onto their valuable employees.
 40 percent of hourly employees terminate within the first 90 days of their employment, and approximately 35 percent of managers terminate within the first year.
 So, what’s the secret to making them stay?

 Why restaurants need to re-evaluate their benefit offerings